What is a Laundry and Dry-Cleaning Worker?

 Becoming a Laundry and Dry-Cleaning Worker

-Career changers with experience as a Laundry and Dry-Cleaning Worker sometimes find work in one of the following fields:
+Those who work as a Laundry and Dry-Cleaning Worker sometimes switch careers to one of these choices:

 More about our data sources and methodologies.